 Udupi word is abstracted from the word 'Udupa' which means Moon.
 It is a Sanskrit word and is related to the Chandramouleshwara Temple.
 It was under the Dakshina Kannada district until 1997.

-According to the northern people, it is believed that the land was obtained by Parshuram (10th incarnation of Lord Vishnu) by throwing axe from the peak of Western Ghats to the Arabian Sea.
+According to the legends, this land was obtained by Parshuram (the 10th incarnation of Lord Vishnu) by throwing axe from the peak of Western Ghats in the Arabian Sea.
 It's also believed that Parshuram brought Brahmins from Aryavartha to settle in this region.
-He also made Renuka Temple on the Kunjarugiri Hill that was dedicated to his mother Renuka.
+He also built Renuka Temple on the Kunjarugiri Hill, in the name of his mother, Renuka.

-The Alupas ruled for several years and then it was time for Keladi Nayakas in 1554 and they ruled for 200 years.
+The Alupas ruled for several years and then it was time for Keladi Nayakas in 1554 who ruled for 200 years.
 In 1763, the region was conquered by Hyder Ali and he formed his administration.
 Again till 1799 AD, Tipu Sultan ruled the region.
-In a battle with British East India Company, Tipu Sultan lost his reign and again the region got is a new ruler.
+In a battle with British East India Company, Tipu Sultan lost his reign and then the region got itself a new ruler.

-Krishna Temple.
 The Krishna Temple is one of the most famous pilgrimage sites present in South India.
 Here you will be finding a fascinating idol of the Lord himself which is particularly adorned with a golden chariot.

-Malpe Beach.
 Now, this is one of the perfect spots for a relaxing getaway.
 This beach has got an immense blue expanse of sky along with the palm trees.

-Go Some Shopping.
 Now, who doesn’t want to do that?
 Ratha Beedi here is a popular market where you can visit with your family and friends and purchase some interesting things such as spices, vessels, and objects related to handicrafts.